 Nuclear-Powered UIUC FAQ

 The University of Illinois at Urbana-Champaign, working with partners across the country, is submitting a proposal to develop and install a micro-reactor for campus.
 This micro-reactor would be a small nuclear power reactor about the size of a semi trailer.
 It could be capable of delivering up to 20 megawatts of thermal power —about 10% of the campus’s total power needs.
 It will also serve as a first-of-its-kind resource for teaching, workforce-development, and research.
-Funded by the Department of Energy and industrial partners, the total project is expected to be about $160 million.

 - Nuclear power is a crucial part of bringing sustainable energy to the world, and micro-reactors like these are a particularly promising way to introduce reliable, clean power to remote regions and to urban areas that currently rely on coal or other fossil fuels to generate power.